ImportedPantsu/546-Project/README.md

 * unsuccessful submition will return to the game.

+* if you are not logged in, and successfully submit the game, your name will be recorded as "Anon" into scoretable

 * if you want to know how long you spend on this map, click on time button.

 * save/load functions are based on AJAX.